jpritikin/coach/content/docs/services/pa-ifs.md

 then this could be done four or more hours before a talk therapy session.
 Doing talk therapy immediately after a high dose is what many contemporary research studies are doing.
+This might be appropriate in a carefully controlled context and facilitate rapid symptom relief.
-I believe that psycholytic therapy is safer than this approach because there is no need for the client to navigate an intense psychedelic experience.
+However, I believe that psycholytic therapy is safer than this approach because there is no need for the client to navigate an intense psychedelic experience.
 {{% /details %}}